SpenceKonde/ATTinyCore/avr/extras/ATtiny_x5.md

 To disable the RX channel (to use only TX), select "TX only" from the Builtin SoftSerial tools menu.
 To disable the TX channel, simply don't print anything to it, and set it to the desired pinMode after Serial.begin()

+### Tone Support
+Tone() uses Timer1.
+If the high speed functionality of Timer1 has been enabled (see link above), tone() will not produce the expected frequencies, but rather ones 2 or 4 times higher.
+For best results, use pin 1 or 4 for tone - this will use Timer1's output compare unit to generate the tone, rather than generating an interrupt to toggle the pin.
+In this way, "tones" can be generated up into the MHz range.
+If using SoftwareSerial or the builtin software serial "Serial", tone() will work on pin 1 or 4 while the software serial is active but not on any other pins.
+Tone will disable PWM on pins 1 and 4.

 ### Servo Support
 Although the timers are quite different, and historically there have been issues with the Servo library, we include a builtin Servo library that supports the Tiny x5 series.
 As always, while a software serial port is receiving or transmitting, the servo signal will glitch (this includes the builtin software serial "Serial).

-On prior versions, a third party library must be used.
-The servo library will disable PWM on pin 4, regardless of which pin is used for output, and cannot be used at the same time as Tone.
-If you have installed a version of Servo through Library Manager, instead include `Servo_ATTinyCore.h` or it will use the incompatible library installed through library manager.
+### Servo and Tone break PB4 (and possibly PB1 for PWM)
+The servo library and the tone function require full control of timer1.
+This has two unfortunate consequences:
+* There is no PWM available on the Timer1 pins (PB4 and - by default - PB1) if either tone() is outputting a tone, or the servo library is used.
+* The Servo library cannot be used at the same time as tone

+I realize that this is sometimes painful, but you're using an 8-pin tinyAVR that's over a decade old!
+Really, what do you expect? (this is not an issue on modern tinyAVRs (the ones supported by megaTinyCore))

 ## ADC Features
 The ATtiny85 has a differential ADC, unlike even some ATmega parts, but like many other ATtiny devices.
 Gain of 1x or 20x is available, and two differential pairs are available.
 The ADC supports both bipolar mode (-512 to 511) and unipolar mode (0-1023) when taking differential measurements; you can set this using `setADCBipolarMode(true or false)`.
 On many AVR devices with a differential ADC, only bipolar mode is available.
 All of the channels can have the positive and negative inputs swapped; they advise taking a measurement in bipolar mode, and then swapping the direction if needed and switching to unipolar mode to double the effective resoluition.